mukeshvommu318/JavaScript_vs_Python/README.md

 	->setAttribute() : It allows to add attribute to the HTML element. if the attribute exists it will replace to that attribute labelElement.setAttribute("for","checkboxid")

+   	-> classList.toggle()  :  Adds a class if it's not present and removes it if it is present
+    		element.classList.toggle("className");